 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- Have the level of phenytoin in your child’s blood checked as you have been told by the doctor.
+- Have the level of phenytoin in your blood checked as you have been told by your doctor.
 If the level is too high, some side effects may happen.
 This includes a type of brain problem that may not go back to normal.
-Talk with the doctor.
+Talk with your doctor.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.